 ATO over ETCS, also called ERTMS/ATO, is the system enabling automatic driving of the train in presence of a driver, while respecting the european signalling ERTMS/ETCS, and the timetable.
 What are the main principles of ATO over ETCS and its architecture ?
 Let’s find out in this article !

-If you haven’t done it yet, I recommend the reading of this article first : Introduction to Mainline ATO.
+If you haven’t done it yet, I recommend the reading of this article first : What is an autonomous train ?

 ATO over ETCS : the european autopilot